 Some water’s-edge states, like Illinois and California, include foreign entities in the group if more than 20% of their activity is in the United States.

 As noted above, composition of the group may vary among states.
 Some states may exclude ‘80/20’ companies and may define such companies in various ways (generally, companies with 80% or more activity outside the United States).
 Other states may require certain taxpayers to be excluded from a reporting group based on their business.
 For example, a financial institution may be excluded from a reporting group because it either apportions its state taxable income in a fashion different from its other related affiliates or it is subject to tax on a different tax base such as gross receipts.

-Alaska, Connecticut, the District of Columbia, Montana, Oregon, and West Virginia include such entities to varying degrees.
-Rhode Island has its own unique tax haven law.
+Alaska, Connecticut, the District of Columbia, Kentucky, Montana, Oregon (until 2017), Rhode Island, and West Virginia include such entities to varying degrees.
 The Multistate Tax Commission has approved a model tax haven statute that other states could adopt.
-At the time of this publication, at least eight states, including Pennsylvania and Massachusetts, are proposing establishing or expanding tax haven laws.
+During the 2019-20 legislative sessions, at least eight states, including Pennsylvania and Massachusetts, have proposed establishing or expanding tax haven laws.
 Inbound companies doing business in these states should be aware that non-US entities could be included in unitary state returns by virtue of their incorporation or activity in identified ‘tax haven’ jurisdictions.